WISE Home

 Important Dates

-Papers must be submitted using the conference management site at: https://cmt3.research.microsoft.com/WISE2025
+Papers must be submitted using the conference management site at: TBC

 Publication of Proceedings

-The previous conference proceedings for the 2024 session are published at the Springer site for the WISE2024 proceedings: Information Security Education - Challenges in the Digital Age.
+The previous conference proceedings for the 2025 session are published at the Springer site for the WISE2025 proceedings: Information Security Education - Empowering People Through Information Security Education.
 For all other recent proceedings, look in the IFIP Advances in Information and Communication Technology Series by Springer (with ISBN and indexed in Scopus).
 Earlier conference proceedings (WISE11 and before) were published in the IFIP AICT series.

 Call for Papers